Which standards do we follow?

 Core University

-Core University examples: Office of Admissions, College of Natural Sciences, Department of Mathematics, School of Education, Adult Learner and Veteran Services
+Core University examples: College of Natural Sciences, Office of Admissions, Housing & Dining Services

 Registered Student Organizations